The piecing of the Charles de Blois pourpoint

 Transferring this information to the fabric looks something like this:

-But that is probably incorrect.
+But that is undoubtedly incorrect.
 The tiny triangle completing one of the back gores is apparently only present on one side of the original, if we are to trust the redrawing of the garment in Janet Arnold’s article on the Black Prince, Edward of Woodstock’s pourpoint (18).
 This lack of symmetry is a mystery, considering that everything was cut on folded cloth, which produces two mirror versions of each piece cut.
 My best guess is that a mishap befell one of the gores after it was cut out but before it was sewn.
 Perhaps the tailor accidentally snipped into one piece at some point in his process.
 Or, perhaps the tip of one piece got soiled and needed to be cut off and replaced.
 I doubt we will ever know for certain.
 If the more likely scenario is that the tiny triangle was a later correction, I think the layout would have looked more like this originally:

 And Finally, the Side Sliver